Reasons Workers’ Compensation Benefits May Be Suspended in Arkansas

-Getting your workers’ compensation application approved may be a huge relief.
+Getting your Workers’ Compensation application approved may be a huge relief.
 After worrying about where money will come from to support your family and pay for your medical bills, it can be painful to hear that your benefits have been suspended.
-Fayetteville workers’ comp. lawyer Ken Kieklak explains some reasons workers’ comp. benefits may be suspended in Arkansas and what you can do to restore them.
+Fayetteville AR workers’ comp lawyer Ken Kieklak explains some reasons workers’ comp. benefits may be suspended in Arkansas and what you can do to restore them.

 Reasons Why Workers’ Comp.
 Benefits May Stop

 Your employer can stop workers’ comp. benefits if there is any reason you would no longer qualify for them.
 Staying within the rules of Workers’ Compensation can be tricky, and many workers’ comp. denials and suspensions are triggered because of misunderstandings.
 Workers’ comp suspensions can trigger for various reasons, including: